 Kremlin denies Lavrov fell out of favor with Putin after canceled Trump summit

-“I will give you a brief answer: there is nothing true in these reports.”
+"I will give you a brief answer: there is nothing true in these reports," Kremlin spokesperson Dmitry Peskov said during a briefing.

-He confirmed that Lavrov continues to serve as foreign minister.
+Peskov confirmed that Lavrov continues to serve as the foreign minister and remains active in his duties.

-The rumors emerged after reports that Lavrov’s influence declined following a phone call with U.S. Secretary of State Marco Rubio.
-This call reportedly contributed to the cancellation of the planned Budapest summit between Putin and the U.S. president.
+The denial followed claims that Lavrov’s influence had weakened after his October 21 conversation with U.S. Secretary of State Marco Rubio.
+That exchange reportedly prompted the cancellation of the planned Budapest meeting between Putin and the U.S. president.

-Sources familiar with the discussions told Reuters the cancellation was due to the Kremlin's rigid stance, demanding excessive concessions and refusing to agree to a ceasefire in Ukraine.
+Sources told Reuters that the summit was scrapped due to a rigid Kremlin negotiating stance that included demands for excessive concessions and a refusal to agree to a ceasefire in Ukraine.

-The summit's collapse was soon followed by the first U.S. sanctions on Russia since the president's return to office.
-The sanctions targeted Russian oil companies Rosneft and Lukoil.
+Following the summit’s cancellation, the U.S. imposed its first sanctions on Russia since President Trump's return to office.
+The new measures targeted energy companies Rosneft and Lukoil.

 more